google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## transparency_info TLS Extension {#tls_transinfo_extension}

+Provided that a TLS client includes the `transparency_info` extension type in the ClientHello and the TLS server supports the `transparency_info` extension:

+* The TLS server MUST verify that the received `extension_data` is empty.

+* The TLS server SHOULD construct a `TransItemList` of relevant `TransItem`s (see {{presenting_transitems}}), which SHOULD omit any `TransItem`s that are already embedded in the server certificate or the stapled OCSP response (see
-Provided that a TLS client includes the `transparency_info` extension type in the ClientHello, the TLS server SHOULD include the `transparency_info` extension in the ServerHello with `extension_data` set to a `TransItemList`.
-The TLS server SHOULD ignore any `extension_data` sent by the TLS client.
-Additionally, the TLS server MUST NOT process or include this extension when a TLS session is resumed, since session resumption uses the original session information.
+  {{x509v3_transinfo_extension}}).
+If the constructed `TransItemList` is not empty, then the TLS server SHOULD include the `transparency_info` extension in the ServerHello with the `extension_data` set to this `TransItemList`.

+TLS servers MUST NOT process or include this extension when a TLS session is resumed, since session resumption uses the original session information.

 ## cached_info TLS Extension {#cached_info}